UnbendableStraw/homepod-restore/README.md

 ## What will this work with?

+This guide was tested on Apple Silicon / Intel with MacOS.
+It _should_ work on Linux, but do not ask me for help here.
+Ask in the [discord server](https://discord.gg/track44).
+Feel free to contribute steps to getting other platforms working.

 First-generation Apple HomePods with symptoms such as blinking volume buttons... boot looping... booting forever... failing to setup / configure / update etc... have a chance of this working, and resolving the issue(s).
 Not all HomePods with these symptoms are just software or just hardware issues, but it is not possible to tell without attempting a USB restore.

 HomePods with other symptoms like No Power are usually a hardware issue that this won't fix.